 Adding "div" PASSporT when SIP-PBX diverts call via new-INVITE Request

 In this case, the host SP authenticates the forwarding (diverting) leg of a SIP-PBX call by adding an Identity header containing a "div" PASSporT token to the new-INVITE request that establishes the forward-to call leg.
 The host SP can do this only if it knows that the SIP-PBX is authorized to use the diverting TN.
-The host SP can establish the authority of the forwarding TN in one of two ways:

-Based on the STI authentication criteria for asserting full attestation defined in the base SHAKEN specification [ref].
+The host SP can establish the authority of the forwarding TN based on the STI authentication criteria for asserting full attestation defined in the base SHAKEN specification [ref].

-Based on TN-PoP; i.e., the diverting SIP-PBX provides a valid "pop" PASSporT token that proves it has the authority to use the diverting TN (this option assumes the eventual ratification by SHAKEN of TN-PoP as a mechanism to demonstrate authority over a telephone number).

-These two mechanisms enable a host SP to provide SHAKEN authentication with full attestation for DOD calls originated by a SIP-PBX; i.e., the host SP is able to verify with a high level of certainty that the originating SIP-PBX is authorized to originate calls from the calling TN.
-The following subsections describe how these same mechanisms can also be used by a host SP to verify the legitimacy of a forwarding TN, so that the SP can add a “div” PASSporT token to a forwarding INVITE request received from a SIP-PBX.
+The full attestation criteria defined by [shaken] enables a host SP to provide SHAKEN authentication with full attestation for DOD calls originated by a SIP-PBX; i.e., the host SP is able to verify with a high level of certainty that the originating SIP-PBX is authorized to originate calls from the calling TN.
+The following subsections describe how the full attestation criteria can be used by a host SP to verify the legitimacy of a SIP-PBX forwarding TN, so that the SP can add a “div” PASSporT token to a forwarding INVITE request received from a SIP-PBX.

 Forwarding TN Authority based on SHAKEN Full Attestation criteria